-by Colleen Andre, LMHC
+By: Collen Andre, LMHC

 If you are receiving multiple or successive text messages/phone calls then sound the alarm!
 The messages could end with emojis or caring remarks but the content is focused on where you are, who you are with, and what you are doing.
 You want to ask yourself “why are they checking in so much?”
-If there is not a primary concern, such as a sickness or being emotional upset, there is cause for suspension.
+If there is not a primary concern, such as a sickness or being emotionally upset, there is cause for suspension.
 The partner could be insecure and it may show signs of controlling or stalking behaviors.

 Deep and personal questions sought out in early stages of a relationship is cause for suspicion, especially if there is pressure.
 Pressure to share things can turn into pressure to do things you are not comfortable doing.

 What does that say about your relationship or partner if you feel anxious or nervous when they are upset?
-This may be an indicator or their emotional instability and anger outbursts.
+This may be an indicator of their emotional instability and anger outbursts.
 Outbursts begin with yelling then escalating to throwing/destroying things, to punching, etc. Or, you feel anxious or nervous because your partner may hurt themselves.
-If they are threatening to hurt themselves their can be an immense amount of burden or guilt you experience to help them.
+If they are threatening to hurt themselves there can be an immense amount of burden or guilt you experience to help them.
 A stress inducing relationship is not a healthy one.

-If any of these signs occur, especially if multiple signs are occurring at once, take the life saving step to remove yourself from the relationship.
+If any of these signs occur, especially if multiple signs are occurring at once, take the life-saving step to remove yourself from the relationship.
 It is important to note these warnings early on rather than ignoring and rationalizing your partner’s behavior.
 It is much easier to leave when there has been less investment in time and emotions.

 About Colleen: Colleen values the importance of a comfortable and non-judgmental atmosphere.
 At the heart of her work, she seeks to create a safe environment in which clients can feel at ease while working through life’s difficulties.
-Her specialty is working with women and adolescents struggling with anger management, trauma, and substance abuse problems.
+Her specialty is working with women and adolescents struggling with anger management, trauma, and anxiety.
 She also enjoys assisting those facing multicultural or racial issues.
 Ultimately, her goal is to help clients uncover the source of their distress so that they can begin to heal.See Colleen’s full bio.